You are successfully registered

 Advertising cookies may be used to build a profile of your interests and show you relevant adverts on other sites.
 They do not store directly personal information, but work by uniquely identifying your browser and internet device.
 If you do not allow these cookies, you will still see ads, but they won’t be tailored to your interests.

-First established in 1899, LSHTM has been a pioneering force in global research and teaching for over 120 years, and has a cultivated a strong network of academics, partners and over 30,000 alumni who are active in over 180 countries and in many sectors, from research to policy making.
+Founded in 1899, LSHTM has been a pioneering force in global research and teaching for over 125 years.
+It has cultivated a strong network of academics, partners and over 35,500 alumni in 190 countries and in many sectors, from research to policy making

 LSHTM builds expertise at a range of scales, from the molecular to the global, the theoretical to the applied, the analytical to the political.
-It is one of the best regarded public health institutions and is continually building on its long and illustrious heritage.
-The university enjoys a 91% student satisfaction rating according to Postgraduate Taught Experience Survey 2019-20, and fosters a strong media presence worldwide.
+It is one of the best regarded public health institutions and is continually building on its long and illustrious heritage to improve health worldwide.

 Entry requirements at LSHTM vary by course and by level of study.
-It is recommended that aspiring postgraduate students consult the university course pages before submitting an application.
+Aspiring postgraduate students are advised to consult the university course pages before submitting an application.

-As a leading world institution, the university attracts the brightest minds and the hardest working students, so admission requirements are high, and selection is competitive.
+As a world leading institution, the university attracts the brightest minds and the hardest working students from all around the world.
 The university encourages anyone with the desire to study at LSHTM to make an application, and submissions are considered on an individual basis.
 Early applications are encouraged as popular courses will close early once full.

 Information on general academic and English requirements can be found on the LSHTM website.
 Applicants are recommended to check the individual programmes for any additional entry submission requirements.